-One of the major advantages of energy produced from waste is that it is neither subject to price fluctuations of raw materials and fuels, such as gas, nor vulnerable to relative supply problems.
+One of the major advantages of energy produced from waste is that the energy carrier is not subject to price fluctuations of fuels, such as gas, while being less vulnerable to relative supply problems.
 In a context of rising energy prices, energy from waste remains a financially reliable energy.

-Moreover, energy from waste is a secure baseload energy offering flexibility and stability to the energy grid, because of its complementary role to intermittent renewable energy sources, such as wind and solar.
+Moreover, energy from waste is a partly renewable and secure baseload energy source offering flexibility and stability to the energy grid, because of its complementary role to variable renewable energy sources, such as wind and solar.
 Another major advantage of energy produced from waste is that it is by essence a geographically distributed source of energy.
 WtE facilities are built and operated within high density urban area to reduce the environmental and financial costs associated to transportation of the waste.